Santiago Rusiñol: Pictorial artwork

-He studied at the studio of the painter Tomàs Moragas, where he learned drawing and various techniques, such as oil and watercolor.
+Rusiñol studied at the studio of the painter Tomàs Moragas, where he learned drawing and various techniques, such as oil and watercolor.
 He first showed his work at the Sala Parés, in Barcelona, in 1879, in a collective exhibition; he would work with this gallery throughout his life.
 He also painting landscapes, figures, and literary scenes as opposed to the historical themes which at the time were fashionable.

 His work often depicted depicting natural scenes of Catalan landscapes.
 He also painted scenes related to work and of the urban landscape, displaying characters in natural attitudes or engaged in their daily tasks.
 His work was generally well-received by critics of the time.

-In 1888 he had his first solo exhibition in the Parés Gallery, published articles in the newspaper La Vanguardia, exhibited for the first time at the Paris Salon, and participated in the Barcelona World's Fair.
+In 1888, he had his first solo exhibition in the Parés Gallery, published articles in the newspaper La Vanguardia, exhibited for the first time at the Paris Salon, and participated in the Barcelona World's Fair.